-- Full: the student consistently demonstrates skills, behaviors, and abilities which are needed to meet kindergarten expectations. - Approaching: the student inconsistently demonstrates skills, behaviors, and abilities which are needed to meet kindergarten expectations successfully, and requires targeted instructional support in specific domains or specific indicators. - Developing: the student does not demonstrate skills, behaviors, and abilities which are needed to meet kindergarten expectations successfully, and requires considerable instructional support in several domains or many indicators.
+- which are needed to meet kindergarten expectations. - Approaching: the student inconsistently demonstrates skills, behaviors, and abilities which are needed to meet kindergarten expectations successfully, and requires targeted instructional support in specific domains or specific indicators. - Developing: the student does not demonstrate skills, behaviors, and abilities which are needed to meet kindergarten expectations successfully, and requires considerable instructional support in several domains or many indicators.